AGiXT/mobile/README.md

 ![AGiXT_New](https://github.com/user-attachments/assets/14a5c1ae-6af8-4de8-a82e-f24ea52da23f)

 <p align="center">
-  <b>AI-Powered Assistant for Even Realities G1 Smart Glasses</b>
+  <b>AI-Powered Assistant for Even Realities G1 Smart Glasses & Pixel Watch</b>
 </p>

 ## 📱 Overview

-AGiXT Mobile is a cutting-edge Flutter application designed as the perfect companion for Even Realities G1 smart glasses.
+AGiXT Mobile is a cutting-edge Flutter application designed as the perfect companion for Even Realities G1 smart glasses and Pixel Watch (Wear OS).
 This app creates a seamless bridge between AI-powered intelligence and wearable technology, empowering users to interact with their digital world through natural voice commands, view real-time information on their glasses display, and manage their digital life effortlessly.
+AGiXT can also be set as your default Android digital assistant for system-wide voice control.

 ## ✨ Key Features